 The shift in social care policy towards providing care at home, rather than in residential care, may explain some of the fall in bed availability.
 The number of people admitted to residential and nursing care homes has declined in recent years.
 However, there is no reliable data on the number of people receiving care at home, so it is difficult to measure changes in service provision.

-Looking at longer-term trends, it was estimated that 14.8% of the 85 and over population was in elderly residential accommodation in 2017, compared to 25.2% in 1996.
+Looking at longer-term trends, it was estimated that 14.8% of the population aged 85 and over was in elderly residential accommodation in 2017, compared to 25.2% in 1996.

 The decrease in bed availability could also indicate a significant fall in social care provision for older people, which comes at a time of expected growth in demand due to the ageing population.
 A downward trend in the registration of new care homes, combined with an upward trend in closures, has resulted in a net reduction in the number of beds available.